prem0880/mdfiles-check/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 ---

-2. What is meant by SPA? _or_ Give some examples of single-page applications.
+2. What is meant by SPA? _or_ Give some examples of single-page applications .

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)